Kapelianovych/edelweiss/packages/edelweiss-ssr/README.md

 // And you can send page to client or write to disk, or do with this variable what you want.
 ```

-Also if you want to mimic browser's behavior, package exports two functions:
+Also if you want to mimic browser's behavior, the package exports two functions:

 - `layout` - used to create basic DOM structure in global `document` object.